Subject Tolix Model A · France · MCMXXXIV

 Sacrum · sit-bones · hamstring artery

-Time to first numbness
+Time to numb hamstring

 ≈ 12 minutes // median, n = 1,400